 Frequently Asked Questions

+There have been no further outbreaks of canine influenza reported since the spring.
 We have the influenza vaccine in stock.
 Dogs must be vaccinated in a series of two PRIOR to exposure for it to be effective.

 Stress Free Fear Free Veterinary Visits